JuliaIntervals/IntervalConstraintProgramming.jl/README.md

 in particular multi-dimensional `IntervalBox`es (i.e. Cartesian products of one-dimensional intervals).

 ## Documentation
-Documentation for the package is available [here](http://juliaintervals.github.io/IntervalConstraintProgramming.jl/latest/).
+Documentation for the package is available [here](https://juliaintervals.github.io/pages/packages/intervalconstraintprogramming/).

-The best way to learn how to use the package is to look at the example notebooks, available in a separate repository [here](https://github.com/JuliaIntervals/IntervalConstraintProgrammingNotebooks).
+The best way to learn how to use the package is to look at the tutorial, available in the organisation webpage [here](https://juliaintervals.github.io/pages/tutorials/tutorialConstraintProgramming/).

 ## Author